cygni/cygni-competence-7-databases/mongodb/README.md

             { $bucket: { groupBy: "$lastScore", boundaries: [-10, 0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100], default: "not scored" }}
         )

-30. Same as before but also list top 5 by last score:
+30.Same as before but also list top 5 by last score:

         db.restaurants.aggregate(
             { $match : { borough: "Manhattan", cuisine: "American" } },